researchart/rose6icse/submissions/available/rigby_mirsaeedi_turnover/INSTALL.md

 # Install

 RelationalGit is a [dotnet Global tool](https://www.nuget.org/packages/RelationalGit).
 You can use it seamlessly with your favorite command-line application.
-The following line installs our tool in your system.
-After installation, all interactions will be from the command-line interface.
+The following line installs our tool on your system.
+After installation, all interactions will be go through the command-line interface.

 ```PowerShell
 dotnet tool install --global RelationalGit